Mad God: Music

+In 2023 Wool released an alternative digital-only version of the soundtrack album, "Soundtrack for Phil Tippett's MAD GOD - Music+Effects Version [feat.
+Richard Beggs]", incorporating more of Richard Beggs' sound design for MAD GOD.
+It is available on Bandcamp.

 Release

-Mad God premiered in 2021 at the 74th Locarno Film Festival.
-Shudder acquired distribution rights to the film, planning a limited release in theaters and on AMC+ on June 16, 2022.
+Mad God premiered at the 74th Locarno Film Festival on August 5, 2021.
+Shudder acquired its distribution rights, planning a limited release in theaters and on AMC+ on June 16, 2022.

 Reception

 Box office

 In the United States and Canada, the film earned $8,416 from two theaters in its opening weekend.
 It expanded to 26 theaters in its second weekend and made $36,588.
 It added $24,451 in its third weekend, $37,617 in its fourth, and $16,280 in its fifth, ultimately grossing more than double its $150,000 budget in its limited theatrical release.